6 Best Practices For Website Form Layouts

 Below, I will review six web form layouts and tell you why they work well, but firstly for those of you who may not know what a web form is I'll give a quick explanation before moving onto the examples.

-What is a web form layout?
+What is a website form layout?

 A form on a website is an area where your visitor can fill out information you need from them.
 The layout is the way in which the form is arranged and where it is placed on your web page.

-Why is layout so important?
+Why is website form layout so important?

 You've probably noticed nearly every website has a form.
 The layout of these forms play a huge role in how well that form will convert.
 Making it easy and seamless will generate more conversions than a difficult or confusing form.